erica7/simple_angular_app/README.md

 ## Develop
 Clone the repo locally.
 Run `npm install`, `bower install`, and `npm start`.
 Navigate to the address provided by `http-server` (likely `http://127.0.0.1:8081`).

+## Description
+This is a AngularJS application run on a simple `http-server`.
+It works with data from an [API](http://jsonplaceholder.typicode.com/) (some real, and some imaginary) and pretends to update some entires.

 ## Architecture
 All of the application code lives in the `app` directory.
 The application is organized into folders-by-feature rather than folders-by-type.
 File names are descriptive of its contents.
 Controllers, factories, and directives (in this case, components) are named and aliased according to best practices for concise and descriptive naming.